 To attach the two halves of chocolate together, you first must warm a plate in the microwave.
 To do this, heat a microwave safe plate in the microwave for about one minute or just until the surface of the plate is warm to the touch.

-Next, place an empty chocolate shell, open side down, onto the warm plate and rub in a circular motion for several seconds.
-Once the chocolate starts to melt, immediately press the chocolate onto a chocolate shell filled with marshmallows and the hot cocoa mix.
+8. Next, place an empty chocolate shell, open side down, onto the warm plate and rub in a circular motion for several seconds.
+Once the chocolate starts to melt, immediately press the chocolate onto a chocolate shell filled with marshmallows and the hot cocoa mix to seal.
 This will join the two halves of the hot chocolate bomb together.
-If desired, you may add any leftover melted chocolate along the joint to help the two sides stay together.
+If desired, you may add any leftover melted chocolate along the joint to help the two sides stay sealed together.

 - 10 ounces dark chocolate